 Various streams of additional funding were received from Government from March 2020 onwards, to assist authorities and taxpayers with pressures linked to the Covid-19 pandemic.
-The most material grant awarded to LB Richmond to provide assistance to taxpayers was £41.6m for Business Support Grants.
-This was specifically grants of up to £25k for eligible retail, hospitality and leisure outlets and £10k for eligible small businesses.
-As councils are paying businesses the grant on behalf of Government and acting as an intermediary this has formed an agency relationship, with the Council being the agent and Government being the principal.
+Where councils are receiving the funding but then paying businesses or organisations that funding on behalf of Government and acting as an intermediary this forms an agency relationship, with the Council being the agent and Government being the principal.
 When such arrangements exist the income and expenditure are not included as part of the Statement of Accounts.